 At this grand age now of 74, I am sure that I have for most of my life been an artist.
 I have pursued a creative life in all of my chosen paths from Cosmetology, Marriage, Massage Therapy, Motherhood, Emotional Release Work, Couples Coaching, Grandmotherhood, and for the last 20 years Chief Financial Officer for Growing Edge Facilitation.

 My desire for direct communication, along with an ability to be in touch with what my heart knows supports me in being a key contributor in creating the culture at Growing Edge.
 My eye for beauty and precision supports us having accurate and up to date financial information that we need to make the best decisions in our business every day.
 A clean set of numbers is a beautiful thing to behold.

-As a partner, and coach to Patrick O’Brian for the last 51 years, I have acquired great patience in listening, and guiding leaders creatively.
+As a partner, and coach to Patrick O’Brien for the last 51 years, I have acquired great patience in listening, and guiding leaders creatively.